notreux/UpsideEngine/docs/tutorials/multiplayer-game/server.md

 networkingService:On("ReplicationRequest", function(request)
 	local instance = request.Content.Instance
 	local clientId = request.ClientId

+	if not instance.Position then
+		request:Approve()
+		return
+	end

 	local currentPosition = Vector2.new(instance.Position.X.Offset, instance.Position.Y.Offset)
 	local previousPosition = pastPositions[clientId] or Vector2.zero

 	local distance = (currentPosition - previousPosition).Magnitude
 	pastPositions[clientId] = currentPosition

-    if distance < 500 then
+	if distance < 1100 then
 		request:Approve()
 		return
 	end

 	-- The player is moving faster than expected, so is probably exploiting -- maybe players with lag can have false positives, so be carefull with the distance check

 	local player = players:GetPlayerByUserId(clientId)
 	player:Kick("please don't exploit")
 end)
 ```